SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 ![4-67](https://user-images.githubusercontent.com/92877810/138517167-bb22a266-9cf8-4f90-bd1d-31919b37b400.png)

-👉You have just created your first Dynamic Text.
+🚩You have just created your first Dynamic Text.
 This text field will automatically update with the Page Filters applied on Region.

 ![4-68](https://user-images.githubusercontent.com/92877810/138517169-7b949254-9d56-4280-99e1-164af18f35fd.png)